theturboturnip/riscv-v-lite/README.md

 - Unmasked Indexed vector loads,stores (SEW=32)
 - Unmasked Segmented vector loads,stores (SEW=32)
 - Unit ByteMask loads, stores
+- Unit FaultOnlyFirst loads (SEW=32, LMUL=1)
 - Behaviour when the application vector length is not a multiple of elements per register group - i.e. behaviour for vector loads/stores with a tail
+- Accesses to CSRs e.g. `vl`

-It does NOT test (and thus the emulator doesn't support)
+It does NOT test (and thus the emulator doesn't necessarily support)
-- Unit FaultOnlyFirst loads
-  - Supporting this requires the emulator to understand memory faults, which isn't the case currently
 - Any changes to `vstart`
-- Any accesses to CSRs e.g. `vtype`
 - Most arithmetic

 Some modes are implemented, but can't be triggered directly from intrinsics so are not tested: